-We created Circle Go to complement the home Wi-Fi Circle experience.
+We created the Legacy Circle Go system to complement the home Wi-Fi Circle experience.
 Like the Circle Home solution, Circle Go integrates several common technologies in an innovative way to serve families.
 This page describes the main components that together form the Circle Go product.

 Because Circle Media believes that parents should have many options to support their families, we’ve built a product that tracks and controls online activity, both on Wi-Fi and cell networks.
 At Circle, we use our products in our own homes and on our own mobile devices.
 We hope we can earn your trust through our technical explanation of how we handle your data securely.